-As head of the Centre for Dynamic Imaging Dr Kelly Rogers leads a multi-disciplinary team of scientists who have expertise in molecular biology, physics, engineering and mathematics.
+As head of the Centre for Dynamic Imaging Associate Professor Kelly Rogers leads a multi-disciplinary team of scientists who have expertise in molecular biology, physics, engineering and mathematics.

 A major focus of her lab is to foster innovation in 3- and 4-dimensional microscopy, which can help researchers dissect key questions in human disease research.

 Associate Professor Rogers completed a PhD in the Genomics Research Centre at Griffith University before joining the Molecular Embryology Unit at Institut Pasteur, Paris in 2002.
 As a postdoctoral trainee she established a unique microscopy platform and genetically encoded Ca2+ sensors for studying neural network connectivity.